 - In a big bowl, mix chicken with all the ingredients listed under marination.
 Let it rest in the refrigerator for for 4-6 hours or overnight.
 Soak the basmati rice for 2-4 hours.
 Once done, drain and set aside.

 - Heat ghee / butter in a large cooking pan and cook sliced onion until they are brown in color, about 10-12 minutes.
+Meanwhile, using a smoothie blender, finely blend the ingredients for the paste.
 Mix in the mint-cilantro paste and cook for 5 minutes.

 - Sprinkle turmeric, chili, coriander powder and garam masala and saute for 3-5 minutes until the raw smell disappears.